Delta-sigma modulation

-Figure 1: Full process of a 1^{st}-order synchronous ΔΣ ADC (top) and ΔΣ DAC (bottom).
+Figure 1: Full process of a first-order synchronous ΔΣ ADC (top) and ΔΣ DAC (bottom).
 Each contains a ΔΣ modulation negative feedback loop (the curly bracket) which outputs a new ΔΣM result on each clock cycle, which is fed back for computing the next ΔΣM result.
 The full conversion process for each typically includes post-filtering for demodulation and pre-filtering to remove aliases and noise.
 Analog is green.
 Digital is blue.
 The DDC (Digital-to-Digital Converter) requantizes its input from a high bit depth to a low bit depth.